JMGillum/melt-calculator/README.md

 # WEEKLY RELEASES EVERY FRIDAY

+Since latest release:
+* Split setup.sql into multiple files and wrote bash script for combining them into a single file
+* Created addCoins.py, which can be used to add new coins

 ## Melt Calculator

 The melt calculator is a valuable resources for investing in or collecting coins made of precious metals.
 It provides an easy to use interface for searching for coins.
 Each coin has an associated melt/intrinsic value equal to: